boucadair/encrypted-dns-forwarders/draft-rbw-add-encrypted-dns-forwarders.md

-   DDR requires proving possession of an IP address, as the DDR certificate contains the server's IPv4 and IPv6 addresses and is signed by a Certification Authority.
+   DDR requires proving possession of an IP address, as the DDR certificate contains the server's IPv4 and IPv6 addresses and is signed by a Certification Authority (CA).
 DDR is constrained to public IP addresses because (WebPKI) CAs will not sign special-purpose IP addresses {{?RFC6890}}, most notably IPv4 private-use
    {{?RFC1918}}, IPv4 shared address {{?RFC6598}}, or IPv6 Unique-Local